btoll/benjamintoll.com/content/post/unsharing_namespaces_part_two.md

 uid=0(root) gid=0(root) groups=0(root)
 ```

 That's interesting and to be expected.
-Let's now create that a process with an unshared `user` namespace.
+Let's now create a process with an unshared `user` namespace:

 ```bash
 $ unshare --user bash